Handyfon/Darksheet/README.md

 -Keep track of your food and water<br/>
 -Clickable Spell Burnoutdice with automatic consequence<br/>
 -Buttons for: Critical Success, Critical Failure, Success at a Cost, Treat Wound and Heal Wound.<br/>
--Settings for Hitdice and Inventory Slots<br/>
--Automatic Exhaustion Calculation (WOP)<br/>
+-Settings for Hitdice and Inventory Slots<br/>(Automatic calcultion of Inventory Slots) -Automatic Exhaustion Calculation (WOP)<br/>